hj-arlt/rpi3-car-radio/README.md

 CAR Radio project

-Build a car radio, based on raspberry 3x and a developed extention board.
+Build a car radio, based on raspberry 3x and a interface board.
 The hardware includes a complete vehicle-friendly application.
 The construction fits into a 2" car radio device tray.